runpod/runpodctl/README.md

 # runpodctl
 runpodctl is a CLI tool to automate / manage GPU pods for [runpod.io](https://runpod.io).

+**Please note that there is a breaking change in 1.8.0 that is incompatible with previous versions.
+You can check your version by typing 'runpodctl version'**

 All pods automatically come with runpodctl installed with a pod-scoped API key!

 <br />